xiaoli-dong/metaerg/README.md

 * [MinPath](http://omics.informatics.indiana.edu/MinPath): a parsimony approach for biological pathway reconstructions using protein family predictions, achieving a more conservative, yet more faithful, estimation of the biological pathways for a query dataset.
 * [Prodigal](https://github.com/hyattpd/Prodigal): Fast, reliable protein-coding gene prediction for prokaryotic genomes.
 * [SignalP](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?signalp): The program predicts the presence of signal peptides and the location of their cleavage sites in proteins from Archaea, Gram-positive Bacteria, Gram-negative Bacteria and Eukarya.
-* [TMHMM](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?tmhmm): a method for prediction transmembrane helices based on a hidden Markov model
+* [TMHMM](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?tmhmm): a method for predicting transmembrane helices based on a hidden Markov model

 # MetaErg reference DB
 MetaErg requires external databases that need to be downloaded and unarchived